luarvic/click2approve/README.md

   and email notification preferences.
 - Notify requesters and assignees by email when email delivery is enabled, including account, task, cancellation, deletion, and review notifications.
+- Review in-app notifications with Received-date sorting, pagination, and filters for notification type, read status, details, and Received date range.

 ## Demo